-8.1.5.1 For any change which does not affect the Scope of Work performed under this Subaward, the Subaward Term or Subaward Sum, and does not otherwise materially change any other term or condition under this Subaward, County reserves the right to initiate such change(s) through a Change Notice Program memorandum or an administrative directive which shall all have the same effect as an Amendment.
+For any change which does not affect the Scope of Work performed under this Subaward, the Subaward Term or Subaward Sum, and does not otherwise materially change any other term or condition under this Subaward, County reserves the right to initiate such change(s) through a Notice Program memorandum Change administrative directive which shall all have the same effect as an Amendment.
 Such Change Notice shall be a written document that is prepared by County at its sole discretion and is signed by County's Contract Manager or designee.
 A Change Notice will be used to communicate changes which do not warrant an amendment to this Subaward.
-Such Change Notice shall be provided to Subrecipient at least ten (10) days prior to its effective date and Subrecipient's failure to comply with the Change Notice(s) may result in County imposing remedies including suspension of payment(s), termination of Subaward or other remedies under this Subaward as determined by County at its sole discretion.
+Such Change Notice shall be provided to Subrecipient at least ten (10) days prior to its effective date and Subrecipient shall adhere to the requirements as specified therein.
+Subrecipient's failure to comply with the Change Notice(s) may result in County imposing remedies including suspension of payment(s), termination of Subaward or other remedies under this Subaward as determined by County at its sole discretion.

-8.2 ASSIGNMENT AND DELEGATION/MERGERS OR ACQUISITIONS.
+8.2 ASSIGNMENT AND DELEGATION/MERGERS OR ACQUISITIONS